 - Sudden weight gain or being very overweight (obesity)

 - Polycystic ovarian syndrome (PCOS)

 - Tumors on the ovaries or brain (rare)

-A woman who has had her uterus or ovaries removed will also stop menstruating.
+If you've had your uterus or ovaries removed, you will also stop menstruating.

 Because many things can cause amenorrhea, it may take time to find the exact cause.